Quilicura: Etymology

 The origin of the name Quilicura is from the Mapuche language Mapudungun and comes from the words kila meaning three and kura meaning stone.
-The "Three Stones" are three hills which separate the area and formed the border with Renca.
+The "Three Stones" are the three hills which separate the area and form the border with Renca.

 Location

 Quilicura is located in Santiago Province, Santiago Metropolitan Region, at the northwestern edge of Chile's capital Santiago.
 It borders Renca to the south (naturally separated by Renca Hill), Pudahuel to the west, Huechuraba and Conchalí to the east, and Lampa and Colina to the north.

-There is little green space in comparison to wealthier neighborhoods in the city because Quilicura is still an industrial area.
+Quilicura has relatively little green space compared to wealthier neighborhoods in the city, as it remains a predominantly industrial area.
+A Google data center operates in the area.

 Demographics

 According to the 2002 census, Quilicura spans an area of 57.5 sqkm and has 126,518 inhabitants (62,421 men and 64,097 women).
 Of these, 125,999 (99.6%) lived in urban areas and 519 (0.4%) in rural areas.
 The population grew by 207.7% (85,397 persons) between the 1992 and 2002 censuses.
 According to the 2012 census preliminary data Quilicura is now home to 203,946 residents.

-In 2005 the regional quality of life index was rated at a medium level of 72.53 or 34 out of 52.
-In 2003 Quilicura's Human Development Index was recorded as 0.782 or 19 out of 341.
+In 2005, the regional quality of life index for Quilicura was rated at a medium level of 72.53, ranking 34th out of 52.
+In 2003, the commune's Human Development Index was recorded at 0.782, placing it 19th out of 341.

-In 2011 the average annual household per capita income was rated at US$39,302 (PPP).
+In 2011, the average annual household per capita income was estimated at US$39,302 (PPP).

-For the year 2017; according to the results of the 2017 census delivered by the National Institute of Statistics, the population of the commune increased to a total of 210 410 inhabitants, of which 103 456 (49%) correspond to men, while 106 954 (51%) correspond to women; therefore, its masculinity index is 96,7.
+According to the 2017 census conducted by the National Institute of Statistics, the population of the commune increased to 210,410 inhabitants, of whom 103,456 (49%) were men and 106,954 (51%) were women, which corresponded to a masculinity index of 96.7.

-In recent years, Quilicura has become the home of a large Haitian community.
+In recent years, Quilicura has become home of a large Haitian community.

 Transport

 Quilicura is located about 12 km from Santiago's international airport and is served by the Américo Vespucio Norte Highway as well as the Pan-American Highway.
-RED public buses connect Quilicura to the centre of Santiago and run frequently in each direction.
+RED public buses connect Quilicura to the centre of Santiago and run frequently in both directions.
 The first phase of the Santiago Metro Line 3 connecting the commune with the rest of the network was completed on 22 January 2019, with phase 2 being completed in 2023.
-Currently, the closest metro station to Quilicura is Los Libertadores which is the northern terminus of the line 3.
+Currently, the closest metro station to Quilicura is Los Libertadores which is the northern terminus of Line 3.

 Administration

 As a commune, Quilicura is a third-level administrative division of Chile administered by a municipal council, headed by a mayor who is directly-elected every four years.
-The 2021-2024 mayor is Paulina Bobadilla Navarrete (Ind./Comunes).
+The 2024-2028 mayor is Paulina Bobadilla Navarrete (Ind/FA).
 The communal council has the following members: